Article updated: May 09, 2022

 Security and Hootsuite

 We are serious about security.
-We use many mechanisms and policies to protect user data.
-These include the following:
+We use many mechanisms and policies to protect our customers' data, including the following:

 - Access to Hootsuite uses Secure Login.
 We use secure sockets layer (SSL) to encrypt your Hootsuite credentials.
 SSL is an encryption protocol that uses public-key cryptography.
 We do not save or store passwords, and we will never asked for your password.